Are you planning to visit SF, but only have a couple of days? This two-day itinerary for San Francisco will help you squeeze in as much as possible.

 Learn More: Read More About Visiting Lombard Street

 Learn More: Discover Tips to Ride the Cable Cars

-Your journey continues with either a hike or a bus ride (#39) up a steep hill to Coit Tower.
+Your journey continues with either a hike or a bus ride (#39) up a steep hill to Coit Tower in Telegraph Hill.
 This lovely building features 1930s murals from the US Government's Public Works Art Project.

 Completed in 1933, these murals show the history of the area in the 1920s and early 1930s.
 They show everything from farmers in the fields picking grapes and oranges to a city scene with several events happening at the same time.